Ferie/Matrix-Git-Bash/README.md

 # Matrix-Git-Bash
-Simple command that runs a Matrix code into your terminal
+Simple command that runs a Matrix code into your terminal.